A Dirichlet Regression Model for Compositional Data with Zeros

-We will refer to this Dirichlet regression as the zero adjusted Dirichelt regression (ZADR).
-As in the non zero case, the log-likelihood ratio test can be used to decide which model, the simple or the mixed is suitable for the data.
+where $\phi_j^*$ is given in Equation (\ref{phi}) and $\mathbf{a}^*$ is as before.
+To distinguish the two models we refer to (\ref{zadr}) as simple ZADR and (\ref{mixdirireg3}) as ZADR.
+As in the non zero case, the log-likelihood ratio test can be used to decide which model, the simple ZADR or ZADR, is suitable for the data.

-A disadvantage however is that the ZADR models may result in loss of information and possibly bias in the estimates since the zeros in the data are ignored from the log-likelihoods.
-This approach was also followed by \citet{zadora2010}, but with an extra term in the log-likelihood contribution of each compositional vector.
-They were picking the non zero valued vectors in order to apply the additive log-ratio transformation.
+The fitted model can be used to estimate the compositional values when new values from the predictor variables are available.
+Like any other suggested model in the literature, a zero value will be difficult to be predicted.

-In the next Section we describe a way of of maximising the log-likelihood (\ref{mixdirireg2}).
+In the next Section we describe a way of of maximising the log-likelihood in (\ref{zadr}).
 The maximization of (\ref{mixdirireg3}) is almost the same.